 Understanding the headless ecosystem

-Hopefully with the difference between headless and non-headless now cleared up let’s jump into another set of important differences and that’s headless CMS vs headless website builders.
+Hopefully with the difference between headless and non-headless now cleared up let’s jump into another set of important differences and that’s headless CMS vs headless page builders.

 Headless CMS explained